Tagrand/makers-cloud-engineering-exercise/README.md

 ## Architecture <a name= "architecture"> </a>

 ## Versions <a name= "user_stories"> </a>

 V1: You are asked for a rating on a locally hosted website and it stores the ratings
+  - [x] You can visit a site
+  - [x] You can submit a rating or any sort
+  - You can store the rating in a database
+  - You can only add ratings of 1 - 5

 V2: You are asked for a rating on a hosted website  (MVP)